 - Handles the edge cases related to the "remainders" in the matrix block division, i.e. when the division between the size of the matrix and the block size yields a remainder.
 Assuming only squared matrices are multiplied through the algorithm (as in the test suite provided) the block division could yield rectangular matrix blocks located in the last rows and columns of each matrix, and the bottom-right corner of the matrix will be contained in a square matrix block of the size of the remainder.
-The result of this process is shown in Figure 3; - Converts matrix A into row major format.
-As shown in Figure 4, by having A in row major format and B in column major format, iterations across matrix block in the inner most loop of the algorithm (the one calling naivemm) cache hits are maximised by achieving space locality between the blocks used; - Caches the result of each innermost iteration into a temporary matrix of block size before storing it into matrix C. This achieves better space locality when naivemm needs to store values in matrix C. The block size temporary matrix has virtually no stride and thus cache hits are maximised.
+The result of this process is shown in Figure 2; - Converts matrix A into row major format.
+As shown in Figure 3, by having A in row major format and B in column major format, iterations across matrix block in the inner most loop of the algorithm (the one calling naivemm) cache hits are maximised by achieving space locality between the blocks used; - Caches the result of each innermost iteration into a temporary matrix of block size before storing it into matrix C. This achieves better space locality when naivemm needs to store values in matrix C. The block size temporary matrix has virtually no stride and thus cache hits are maximised.
 The copy operation is implemented with bulk copy memcpy calls.

-The results of the matrix multiplication benchmark for the naive, blocked, and BLAS implementations are shown in Figure 5.
+The results of the matrix multiplication benchmark for the naive, blocked, and BLAS implementations are shown in Figure 4.
 The blocked implementation achieves approximately 50% more FLOPS than the naive implementation thanks to the optimisations in space and temporal cache locality described.
-However, the blocked implementation achieves less than a tenth of FLOPS compared to Intel MKL BLAS based one due to the microarchitecture optimization the latter one is able to exploit.

-Figure 4: Inner most loop iteration of the blocked GEMM algorithm across matrices A and B. The red lines represent the "majorness" of each matrix (A is converted by the algorithm in row-major form, while B is given and used in column-major form).
+Figure 3: Inner most loop iteration of the blocked GEMM algorithm across matrices A and B. The red lines represent the "majorness" of each matrix (A is converted by the algorithm in row-major form, while B is given and used in column-major form).
 The shades of orange represent the blocks used in each iteration.

-Figure 5: Results of the matrix multiplication benchmark for the naive, blocked, and BLAS implementations
+Figure 4: Results of the matrix multiplication benchmark for the naive, blocked, and BLAS implementations